 I wanted to share this fantastic video by Shadiversity.
 This is a cracking YouTube channel for any fantasy fan and writer.
 Shad is forever challenging fantasy tropes and stereotypes, uncovering myths and pointing out flaws.
-He also creates awesome videos on medieval history to help fantasy writers, out, such as this video below.
+He also creates awesome videos on medieval history to help fantasy writers.

 The Fantasy Fortress